-Insurer says if it had been told about the ear infection, it would’ve charged an extra premium.
+Tom’s insurer said if it had been told about the ear infection, it would’ve charged an extra premium.

+We looked at all of the circumstances and Tom’s medical records showing what he’d been told about his ear infection by his doctor.
 We saw that Tom had been to the doctors three times over the course of a few weeks – first receiving ear drops and then antibiotics when the infection didn’t clear up.
 Although the doctor noted it was a severe infection, he told Tom it was likely to clear up with general antibiotics and that he was unlikely to experience any after-effects.
 There was no indication that Tom was given any reason to think it might be something more serious.